markgw/uh-nlp19/docs/day2/index.md

 * What is dependency parsing and how is it different than POS tagging?
 * What is the difference between `token.pos_` and `token.tag_`?
 * What is noun phrase chunking?
 * What is named entity recognition?
-Describe two types of entities that spaCy can recognize.
+Describe any two types of entities that spaCy can recognize.
 * **Submit your answers**